samathaluca/new-lazycamp/README.md

 As a business user I do not want to lose enquiries if the chat is not answered quickly enough, using messenger means all chat enquiries are stored so can be reignited while customer expectations of FB messenger will give more time to answer.

-As a business user As a user org I may want to offer a limited number of places and show count down.
+I want to plan an event and sell all the avaiable spaces.

 I want my event to be evident closer to the time and be removed when the times has past.